eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

     #define STREAM_HISTORY  8
     #define BUFFER_SIZE     UXR_CONFIG_UDP_TRANSPORT_MTU * STREAM_HISTORY

-First, we need to create a Session indicating the transport to use.
-The agent must be configured for listening from udp at port 2018.
+Before create a Session we need to indicate the transport to use (the agent must be configured for listening from udp at port 2018).

 .. code-block:: C

     uxrUDPTransport transport;
+    uxrUDPPlatform udp_platform;
-    if(!uxr_init_udp_transport(&transport, "127.0.0.1", 2018))
+    if(!uxr_init_udp_transport(&transport, &udp_platform, "127.0.0.1", 2018))
     {
         printf("Error at create transport.\n");
         return 1;
     }

-Next, we will a session that allow us interact with the agent:
+Next, we will create a session that allow us interact with the agent:

 .. code-block:: C